oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 Previous step : [Generating a PRN](1_PRN.md)

-Now that we know how to generate a pseudo-random noise, let's talk about how to use it to transfer our time and frequency information.
+Now that we know how to generate a pseudo-random noise, let's talk about how to use it to transfer our time and frequency information!

 TWSTFT transfers frequency and time information through the use of a 1 Pulsation Per Second (1-PPS) signal accompanied by a 2.5MHz clock.
 The idea behind this is that we have a very precise clock giving us a signal with a rising edge exactly every second.
 And we want to start modulating our carrier signal with our BPSK modulation at that precise moment.
 The frequency that defines the modulation is the 2.5 MHz signal, also given by the so-said very precise clock.